+The CICs which are so far generating revenue only through offering various services of state government to public, now will also generate additional income by sourcing banking products and offering banking services to the so far unbanked population.
+Drishtee Foundation, a prominent all India based NGO, has been engaged as BC by the bank.
+Drishtee has been in operation in the state for the past 3 years with 400 CSPs and has been offering computer education and other related services along with banking services.
+These CSPs will also be a part of this scheme.
 The internet-based kiosk banking with bio-metric verification, innovated by SBI, will now be rolled out through BCs in the state.
 The BCs will now operate through both smart card-based SBI 'Tiny Card' accounts and internet-based KIOSK banking, thereby increasing the bank's outreach to those deprived of banking facilities through use of various technologies.
 SBI plans to introduce SMS-based mobile phone technology and bio-metric enabled rural ATMs to support this movement to reach out to the rural population in the state.